pixijs/pixi-projection/README.md

 There are many ways to define projections even when we use only 2 dimensions.

-**WORK IN PROGRESS, BEING PORTED TO v5**

-Surface sprites: Container2s, Sprite2s, Text2s for now only bilinear
+Surface sprites: Container2s, Sprite2s, Text2s for now only bilinear.

 [Bilinear transform of quad](http://pixijs.github.io/examples/#/plugin-projection/quad-bi.js)